 BUL01 and BUL02 will be progressed for further assessment as the top priority residential growth areas for Bulls, however, only one of these areas will be needed to meet growth projections.
-Further discussions with the landowner of 233A State Highway 1 will occur regarding the future urban zoning of the Rural zone part of the site.

 BUL03 could fill in a gap in the town, but would need to address flooding and stormwater matters.